nCine/nCine-site/samples.md

 ## List of samples

+- `apptest_anchor`:
+  A test showing different kind of sprites and let you change their properties with a Dear ImGui UI
 - `apptest_animsprites`:
   A test showing an animated sprite walking around the screen that you can control with different input devices
 - `apptest_audio`: